scaleflex/filerobot-image-editor/README.md

 Default: `png`

+Possible values: `'png' | 'jpeg' | 'webp'`

 The default type used and selected in saving the image (the user has the possibility to change it from the saving modal).

+> Note: Quality modification will be applied to jpeg and webp types only while saving the image by the default behavior.

 #### `forceToPngInEllipticalCrop`